Tony Evers: Republican efforts to restrict gubernatorial power

 Before Evers took office, the Republican-led legislature passed new laws weakening the offices of the governor and attorney general.
 They targeted Evers's authority over economic development issues, required his administration to rewrite thousands of government documents, and required the attorney general to get legislative approval before settling lawsuits.
 The legislature also restricted voting access.
 Governor Walker signed all the legislation over Evers's objections.
-These actions were challenged as unconstitutional, with some voting law changes struck down by a federal district court but later restored by the U.S. Seventh Circuit.
+These actions were challenged as unconstitutional, with some voting law changes struck down by a federal district court but later restored by the United States Court of Appeals for the Seventh Circuit.

-Also before Evers took office, the legislature, Governor Walker, and conservative-leaning Wisconsin Supreme Court reduced Evers's ability to appoint new administrators.
-After losing the election, but before leaving office, Walker appointed 82 people and the legislature confirmed them.
+Also before Evers took office, Walker, the legislature, and the Wisconsin Supreme Court reduced Evers's ability to appoint new administrators.
+Before leaving office, Walker appointed 82 people and the legislature confirmed them.
 When a judge declared these appointments unconstitutional, Evers replaced 15 of Walker's appointees.
-These new appointments were endorsed by a Wisconsin Court of Appeals decision, but later overruled by the Wisconsin Supreme Court.
-The 15 Walker appointees were reinstated.
+These new appointments were upheld by a Wisconsin Court of Appeals decision but overruled by the Wisconsin Supreme Court.
+Walker's appointees were reinstated.

 The Wisconsin Supreme Court also allowed most of the lame-duck laws the legislature adopted, defeating lawsuits brought by the League of Women Voters and Service Employees International Union.
 The lawsuits largely hinged on the constitutionality of the legislature holding such votes in "extraordinary sessions"—special sessions not called by the governor.
-Such sessions are not explicitly authorized by the constitution or state law, so litigants contended that the acts of such sessions are not constitutional.
+Such sessions are not explicitly authorized by the Constitution of Wisconsin or state law, so litigants contended that the acts of such sessions are not constitutional.
 The Wisconsin Supreme Court rejected those arguments.

 Evers's problems with Republican appointees continued into his term.
 Late in Evers's first term, many Walker appointees refused to leave office when their terms expired.
 Evers appointed replacements, but Senate Republicans did not act on the appointments.
 Evers challenged the holdovers in state court, and the Wisconsin Supreme Court held that appointees whose terms had expired could remain in their positions indefinitely so long as the Senate refused to confirm a replacement.
-The Senate also wielded the confirmation power to punish Evers appointees.
-The Senate has so far rejected 21 appointees since Evers took office; in the 40 years before Evers's term, the Senate had only rejected four nominees.
+The Senate also rejected a number of Evers's appointees.
+By March 2024, it had rejected 21 of his appointees; in the previous 40 years, the Senate had rejected four.

 In Evers's second term, Republicans sought to enact constitutional amendments to further limit the governor's powers.
 In 2024, Wisconsin voters were asked to vote on two amendments that would limit the governor's control over state spending.
 One would invalidate any spending decisions made by the governor or other agency that was not explicitly appropriated by legislation.
 The other would require legislative approval for usage of any federal funds sent to the state.
 Voters rejected both amendments in the August 13 primary elections.